Replicate Starbucks’s famous egg bites on your own! This Instant Pot egg bites recipe is a must try!

 - Gruyere cheese

 Supplies Used to Make Starbucks Bacon Egg Bites

 How to Make Instant Pot Egg Bites?

-While Starbucks might make their egg bites sous vide (which does take a lot of time and effort), you can recreate and achieve pretty much the same texture and taste if you try making them in your instant pot.
+While Starbucks might make their egg bites sous vide (which does take a lot of time), you can recreate and achieve pretty much the same texture and taste if you try making them in your Instant Pot.

 It also saves up a lot of your time and effort, which is another plus, especially for all those on a time crunch.